Holiday Cranberry Cheesecake With Chocolate Antlers is the most delicious cheesecake of the holiday season, chocolate antlers for a bit of whimsy.

 Well this year, Rudolph the Rednosed Reindeer, is getting his first and most delicious holiday dessert indulgence as well.
 Eat your heart out Santa!

-This easy to make and fun dessert, is made to look as though Rudolph made a crash landing in a snow bank.
+This easy to make and fun dessert is made to look as though Rudolph made a crash landing in a snowbank, lost an antler or two.

-Serve a platter of these individual cheesecakes with chocolate antlers and your imagination will quickly expect Rudolph and the Reindeer gang to be on their way.
+For sure, you will expect Rudolph and the Reindeer gang to be on their way.

 While a rich, dense cheesecake is traditionally made with cream cheese or mascarpone, there are some fabulous plant cream cheese substitutes to use in this recipe.

 Since eggs are what bind a cheese cake together when baking, and sugar is what sweetens it, just about any type of creamed cheese can be used successfully.

 That also goes for the sugar to be substituted with agave or other sweeteners of your choice.